cmsc733/cmsc733.github.io/project4.md

 For each section of newly developed solution in the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
 You must include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder and should of a conference quality paper.
 - Brief explanation of your approach to this problem.
+Talk about the architectural and loss function changes.
+Also, talk about how you augmented the data.
 - Present a set of images for comparison of depth estimation of SfMLearner, YourMethod and Ground Truth (with the input RGB image).
 - Present a odometry comparison of pose estimation of SfMLearner, YourMethod and Ground Truth.
 - Present a comparison of error of SfMLearner and YourMethod in different error metric scale (Abs, Sq, RMSE and RMSE log) as mentioned in the paper.
 The scripts for computing error metrics for both pose and depth evaluation can be downloaded from [here](https://github.com/tinghuiz/SfMLearner/tree/master/kitti_eval).
 For this, train ONLY on the KITTI training set provided here and test it on $$(i)$$ [KITTI testing set]() $$(ii)$$ [CityScape testing set]()